ratt-ru/shadeMS/README.md

 ### My first plot

 * The default settings will produce a plot of amplitude vs time.
 All fields, spectral windows, and correlation products will be selected, and the default [colour scale](https://colorcet.holoviz.org/) will represent the density of visibility points.
-To do this for your Measuremet Set simply run:
+To do this for your Measurement Set simply run:

 ```
 $ shadems <msname>